infinitered/nsfwjs/README.md

 const img = document.getElementById('img')

-// Load the model.
-This pulls from my S3
+// Load model from my S3.
-// please only use this for testing
-// See the section on setting up your own model for details const model = await nsfwjs.load()
+// See the section hosting the model files on your site. const model = await nsfwjs.load()

 // Classify the image